AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 ### Sequence Diagrams (Informative)

-The following sequence diagram illustrate a Controller evaluating the privacy encryption compliance of a Receiver with a Sender in a non-ECDH scenario.
-The Controller optionally reconfigure the Sender to match with the Receiver capabilities.
+The following sequence diagram illustrates a Controller evaluating the privacy encryption compliance of a Receiver with a Sender in a non-ECDH scenario.
+The Controller optionally reconfigures the Sender to match the Receiver capabilities.
 This process is performed while the Sender and Receiver are inactive (master_enable is false).

 | ![Sequence Diagram without ECDH](images/Sequence-General.png) |
 |:--:|